Maine Road: Modernisation

 By 1990, some areas of the ground were becoming outdated, and there was the need for the stadium to become all-seater following the outcome of the Taylor Report in January that year, and the Platt Lane stand was demolished in 1992.
-Its place was taken by the all-seater Umbro Stand that also incorporated executive boxes, and was opened in March 1993.
+Its place was taken by the all-seater Umbro Stand that also incorporated executive boxes and was opened in March 1993.
 The name reverted to the Platt Lane Stand in 1997, when Kappa replaced Umbro as City's kit suppliers.

-The era of standing accommodation at Maine Road came to an end in May 1994 as the stadium became all-seater to comply with the requirements of the Taylor Report, with the demolition of the Kippax Street Terrace, which unusually for an all-standing area was located at the side of the pitch instead of behind the goals.
+The era of standing accommodation at Maine Road came to an end in May 1994 as the stadium became all-seater to comply with the requirements of the Taylor Report, with the demolition of the Kippax Street Terrace, which, unusually for an all-standing area, was located at the side of the pitch instead of behind the goals.
 The final match with standing permitted took place on 30 April 1994, against Chelsea for a 2–2 draw.
-Immediately prior to demolition the capacity of the Kippax terrace was 18,300.
-A three-tier stand was built in its place, holding nearly 14,000 spectators, and on its completion in October 1995 it was the tallest stand in the country, built at a cost of £16million, four times the turnover of the club according to then-chairman Francis Lee.
+Immediately before demolition, the capacity of the Kippax terrace was 18,300.
+A three-tier stand was built in its place, holding nearly 14,000 spectators, and on its completion in October 1995 it was the tallest stand in the country, built at a cost of £16 million, four times the turnover of the club, according to then-chairman Francis Lee.
 The revamp of the Kippax was the second phase of a five-part development plan that would have cost £40million and increased the stadium's capacity to 45,024.
-However the club abandoned these plans as City were relegated from the Premier League in 1996 and from Division One two years later.
+However, the club abandoned these plans as City were relegated from the Premier League in 1996 and from Division One two years later.

 The new stand was an impressive modern facility, but it also emphasised the haphazard nature in which the ground had been redeveloped, as all four sides were of differing heights and construction styles.
-There were further plans for expansion which would have taken the stadium's capacity to 45,000, but these were put on hold following City's relegation from the Premier League in 1996.
+There were further plans for expansion that would have taken the stadium's capacity to 45,000, but these were put on hold following City's relegation from the Premier League in 1996.